-4.3 The executive shall consist of seven elected members, all nationals of different countries.
-All nominations must be supported by a proposer and seconder who are both Personal Members of The Association and who are nationals of different European countries.
+4.3 The executive shall consist of a diverse group of seven elected members.
+The affiliations and/or nationalities of the seven elected members shall ensure representation of at least five different countries in Europe.
+All nominations must be supported by a proposer and a seconder who are both Personal Members of The Association and who are nationals of different European countries.
 Each of those elected will serve for four years.

 4.4 Of the seven elected members of the executive, three shall be directly elected as President, Secretary, and Treasurer respectively of The Association.